 With Paula stretched out across an entire row of seats, and the improvised instruments sterilized with five star Courvoisier. brandy, an incision was made just below her collar bone.
 Then while one doctor held the cut open with a knife and fork, the other took a catheter from the first aid kit.
 One end, with a flap in it, was slipped into a bottle of seltzer water - the flap keeping the fluid from rising into the tube.
 And then the open end of the catheter, stiffened at the suggestion of a flight attendant with a straightened wire coat hanger, was slowly forced through the muscle tissue and into Paula's chest cavity.
 The patient, who had no more anesthetic, said she felt like beef on butcher's hook.

-In 1913 the young Man Ray was exposed to the electrifying Armory Show.
-Teddy Roosevelt walked out, declaring “This is not art!”
-But Man Ray was elevated.
+In 1913 the young Man Ray was exposed to the electrifying Armory Show, which Teddy Roosevelt walked out of, declaring “This is not art!”
+But Man Ray thought it was, and was, he said, "elevated."
 At the show he met the cubist painter of “Nude Descending a Stair”, Marcel Duchamp.
-The two became fast friends, and enthusiasts of the heady freedom of Dada.
+The two became fast friends, and enthusiasts of the heady freedom of "Dada".
 The word meant various things in various languages, but to German writer Hugo Ball who adopted it, it meant nonsense, the rejection of art as only things worthy of inclusion in a museum.
 In 1915 Man Ray had his first one man show in New York and bought a camera to document his art.
 Eventually he became best known for his surrealistic and absurdest photographs.
-But he never let go of the wonder and whimsy he had experienced from his mother, and what he now called his “readymades”.
+But he never let go of the wonder and whimsy he had experienced from his mother, and what he now called his “ready-mades”.